lynaBoukari/Coding4Integrity/README.md

 ## Overview

 This repository contains the source code and documentation for an anti-leakage solution aimed at reducing the risk of exam paper leakage.
-The platform is designed to ensure that exam papers are not accessible or viewable until the specified time of reveal, thus minimizing the opportunity for leaks.
+The platform is designed to generate calibrated and fair exam papers using exercises or questions suggested by teachers.
+It ensures that exam papers are not accessible or viewable by teachers until the specified time of reveal, thus minimizing the opportunity for leaks.
+The generated exam papers satisfy multiple constraints, including maximum points, a specific number of exercises, different chapters and a calibrated level of difficulty.

 ## Key Features